Naoghuman/lib-tile/README.md

 in dependency from your necessities:
 * Download Lib-Tile-Core-0.1.0.zip
     * Contains only the library lib-tile-core-0.1.0.jar.
-    * You need to define your own [AbstractTileLoader] and your own [Tile]s images in your application.
+    * You need to define your own [TileLoader] and your own [Tile]s images in your application.
 * Download Lib-Tile-Core-And-TransparentTextures-0.1.0.zip
     * Contains the libraries lib-tile-core-0.1.0.jar, lib-tile-transparenttextures-0.1.0.jar,
       lib-tile-transparenttextures-images-0.1.0.jar.